nidhi-gupta1/nidhi-gupta1.github.io/html5-tutorial/README.md

-### This project is created during my learning of HTML5 as a refreshed.
+### This project is created during my learning of HTML5
+### The application is accessible at https://nidhi-gupta1.github.io/html5-tutorial

 #### Below are the list of commands used during this